Zootopia Idol

 Another memorable bit of more substance is when the theater gets damaged by a flood.
 But it’s not just any flood, it’s a mythically huge flood shot like a disaster film; Sing becomes Titanic for a scene.
 Why they threw this into a movie about hedgehogs dancing to Carly Rae Jepsen, I’m not sure, but it’s weird and fun.

 That’s the problem with this movie: It feels like little, incompatible units of movie haphazardly piled on top of each other.
 Even when it works, it doesn’t really have any context for it to stick.
-Consider, also, Rosita, the housewife pig: She gets an intensely bleak and bizarre introduction where she needs to automate herself out of motherhood with a Rube Goldberg machine so she can sing on stage, presented as an entirely straight-faced high-jink, not a piece of black satire.
+Consider, also, Rosita, the housewife pig: She gets an intensely bleak and bizarre introduction where she needs to automate herself out of motherhood with a Rube Goldberg machine so she can pursue her dream with her family unfazed, presented as an entirely straight-faced high-jink, not a piece of black satire.
 It really could have been great; here it’s just bizarre and mildly amusing.

 By the end of the movie, the stakes make absolutely no sense.
 The characters have barely grown — the big “dark night of the soul” part of the story is so slight, it’s almost funny: The characters just shrug their way to the decision to put on a show anyways at the moment we’d expect some sort of illuminating breakthrough and/or second guessing.